 How did I get so lucky?

 I’d been on several press trips with a fellow travel writer, and we quickly became friends.
 When he moved on to a job as editor of a regional travel magazine, I naturally sent him a plethora of ideas.
-He knew me, likes my work, needed fresh content and nabbed the lot!
+He knew me, liked my work, needed fresh content and nabbed the lot!
 Bliss!

 Generally, I’d recommend that you pitch fewer stories than in the two examples above.
 Pitching too many stories is likely to overwhelm the editor.
 But even here, there are exceptions.

-Before I wrote this article, I polled my editors about how they felt about receiving multiple travel story ideas in one pitch.
+Before I wrote this article, I polled my editors and asked how they felt about receiving multiple travel story ideas in one pitch.
 They uniformly agreed that multiple submissions were fine.

 Carla Banning, editor of Lost Treasure magazine says, “I don’t mind receiving multiple story ideas in a query letter as long as they are concise”.